afourmy/pyGISS/README.md

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_5.png)

 We can draw polygons with the GUI framework polygon function.
 A multipolygon is actually composed of multiple polygons.
-To draw a multipolygon, we will decompose a multipolygon into the polygons it is made of with the shapely library.
+To draw a multipolygon, we will decompose it into the polygons it is made of with the shapely library.
-Shapely makes multipolygons iterable by implementing the __iter__ function: we can loop over a multipolygon with a simple 'for' loop, to retrieve its polygons.
+Shapely makes multipolygons iterable.

 ![pyGISS](https://github.com/afourmy/PyGISS/blob/master/readme/how_it_works_6.png)